-- 2.3.1.1 The effective breadth as defined in 2.3.1.2 is applicable to the scantling requirements of stiffeners as given in Section 8. - 2.3.1.2 The effective breadth of the attached plate, b{eff} , to be used for calculating the combined section modulus of the stiffener and attached plate is to be taken as the mean stiffener spacing, s, as given in 2.2.1.
-However, where the attached plate net thickness, t{p-net} , is less than 8mm, the effective breadth is not to be taken greater than 600mm.
+- 2.3.1.1 The effective breadth as defined in 2.3.1.2 is applicable to the scantling requirements of stiffeners as given in Section 8. - 2.3.1.2 The effective breadth of the attached plate, $b{eff}$ , to be used for calculating the combined section modulus of the stiffener and attached plate is to be taken as the mean stiffener spacing, s, as given in 2.2.1.
+However, where the attached plate net thickness, $t{p-net}$ , is less than 8mm, the effective breadth is not to be taken greater than 600mm.

-2.3.2 Effective breadth of attached plate and flanges of primary support members for strength evaluation l{bdg} effective bending span, as defined in 2.1.4, in m
+2.3.2 Effective breadth of attached plate and flanges of primary support members for strength evaluation

-- 2.3.2.1 The effective breadths as defined in 2.3.2.2 to 2.3.2.4 are applicable to the scantling requirements of primary support members as given in Section 8. - 2.3.2.2 At the end of the span where no effective end bracket is fitted, the effective breadth of attached plate, b{eff} , for calculating the section modulus of a primary support member is to be taken as:
+- 2.3.2.1 The effective breadths as defined in 2.3.2.2 to 2.3.2.4 are applicable to the scantling requirements of primary support members as given in Section 8. - 2.3.2.2 At the end of the span where no effective end bracket is fitted, the effective breadth of attached plate, $b{eff}$ , for calculating the section modulus and/or moment of inertia of a primary support member is to be taken as: